nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-multihost.md

 6. ![Overlay packets](images/vxlan-packets.png)
 7. Encryption can be enabled on overlay networks
 8. Ingress into the swarm cluster via ingress overlay.
 Layer 4 load balancing using service VIP.
 Cloud providers provide L4 load balancer in front of the nodes.
 Nginx or HA proxy can be used to load balance the docker nodes.
-9. Note that you may have different IP addresses and interfaces on your environment than the screenshots throughout this series, this is expected.

 # Documentation links